lesliecodes1/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 13 - I create a symbolic link to /bin/ls in current directory
 Script 14 - I copy HTML files, only if they don't exist in destination or are newer versions
 Script 15 - I move all filenames beginning with an uppercase letter to /tmp/u
+Script 16 - I delete al files in current directory ending with ~